-Our proprietor, Phil Weaver, is a highly regarded researcher, presenter, and tailor.
-His articles on living history, the colonial period, and Revolutionary War soldiers & uniforms have been published nationally since 1979.
+Our proprietor, Phil Weaver, is a highly regarded author, researcher, presenter and tailor.
+His articles on living history, the colonial period and Revolutionary War soldiers & uniforms have been published nationally since 1979.

 The following links point to just a few of his recently published articles (presented here in *.pdf format) for your enjoyment.